doublethreedigital/social-shots/README.md

 ## Social Shots

+**🚧 &#8201; This addon is still in beta, things may change/break while everything is worked out before a full v1 release.**

 Social Shots allows you to generate social sharing images dynamically.
 All you need is HTML, CSS & Antlers.

 This repository contains the source code of Social Shots.
 While Social Shots itself is free and doesn't require a license, you can [donate to Duncan](https://duncanm.dev/donate), the developer behind it to show your appreciation.